Jxl-s/portfolio-2024/README.md

 ### Running with Docker

-Run the container to start the application
+Run the container to start the application.
+You can access the application at `http://localhost:3000`.
 ```bash
 docker compose up
 ```